 Bullet holes and bullet damage: 54-61, 404-431, 448-454, 513, 622-624, 626-630

-Blood is also likely seen on pages 71, 622-624, 626-627, and 643.
-622-624 and 626-627 show the ceiling of room 10 – the room in which Adam Lanza killed himself – so that is likely his blood.
-Pages 636 and 665 also show blood (possibly even brain matter) above the white board, again in the room where Lanza shot himself.
-Part of Adam’s body is visible on page 161, and it’s possible that’s his blood in the carpet.
+Blood is also likely seen on pages 71, 495, 622-624, 626-627, and 643.
+622-624 and 626-627 show the ceiling of room 10, which is the room in which Adam Lanza killed himself, so that may be his blood.
+Pages 636 and 665 also show blood and possibly even brain matter above the white board, again in the room where Lanza shot himself.
+Adam’s body is also partially visible on page 161, and it’s possible that’s his blood in the carpet.
 There also appears to be something pretty gory between Lanza’s body and the stool.

 In total, that’s over 110 photos that Tracy flat-out claims do not exist!
 And that’s just the Walkley’s crime scene photos.
 “Farr – nighttime exterior photos.pdf” includes pictures of blood in the parking lot while “Tranquillo – Back-up scene photos 1.pdf” includes pictures of blood outside of the entrance.